probprog/CSCS-summer-school-2017/README.md

 docker run --rm -it -v $PWD:/workspace -p 31415:31415 gbaydin/anglican-infcomp
 ```

 This will start a new Docker container using the `anglican-infcomp` image that you pulled in the previous step and also mount your current folder `CSCS-summer-school-2017` as `/workspace` within the container.
+(If you want to run with GPU support, replace `docker` with `nvidia-docker` in the above command.)